Jumpscale/g8cockpit/docs/jscockpit/architecture.md

 # Architecture

-The cockpit is composed of multiple servers.
+The cockpit is composed of multiple components/servers, which are implemented in Python modules.

-The components communicate using publish/subscribe mechanism.
+These servers communicate using publish/subscribe mechanism via Redis.

 {% plantuml %}
 @startuml